Keyboard shortcuts

 session

-Persistence settings, storage location, compression, and backups.
+Persistence settings, autosave, storage location, per-output, compression, and backups.

 keybindings

-Full reference: https://github.com/devmobasa/wayscriber/blob/main/code/config.example.toml
+Full reference: https://github.com/devmobasa/wayscriber/blob/main/config.example.toml

 Profiles and Presets